vortexgpgpu/vortex_tutorials/Exercises/assignment6.md

 This assignment will introduce you to the basics of extending GPU Microarchitecture to accelerate a kernel in hardware You will add a new RISC-V custom instruction for computing the integer dot product: VX\_DOT8.
 You will also implement this instruction in the hardware RTL.
+Prerequisite: We recommend completing the prior assignment on the Dot8 simulation before this one.

 ### Step 1: ISA Extension